Subdermal Contraceptive Implants: An Overview

 How effective is it?

-The statistics regarding the effectiveness of this contraceptive method are very encouraging.
+The statistics about the effectiveness of this contraceptive method are very encouraging.

-Nevertheless, you must know that it cannot prevent sexually transmitted diseases, so the use of a condom is essential.
+Nevertheless, keep in mind that it can’t prevent sexually transmitted infections.
+As such, the use of a condom is essential.

 Who can use it?

 Only women (of any age) can use this method